gracenng/gracenng/README.md

 ### Hello World 👋 I'm Grace 🧃

-  🌱 I'm a fourth year Computer Engineering student at UWaterloo.
+  🌱 I studied Computer Engineering at UWaterloo.
 I'm interested in security, distributed infrastructure and political economics.
 I'm active in Kubernetes open-source, specifically in the release process and the security self-assessment subproject.

   🔭 Currently working on: